 - 1. Go to Application Control > Settings. - 2.
-Select one or more of the following by checking the check box: - Log Application Control events for bandwidth statistic Selecting this option allows you to monitor and report all application activity that is allowed by the Application Control polices.
-(Logging activity is normally turned off by default.) - Logging interval XX seconds Changing this option defines when to write to an application log record.
+Select one or more of the following by checking the check box: - Log Application Control events for the "Allow" action Selecting this option allows you to monitor and report all application activity that is allowed by the Application Control polices.
+(Logging activity is normally turned off by default.) - Log Application Control events for the "Blocked" action Selecting this option allows you to monitor and log all application activity that has been blocked by the Application Control policies.

+• Logging interval XX seconds - Changing this option defines when to write to a violation log record.
 For example, the default interval is 300 seconds (five minutes).
-No matter how many times one client accesses the same application in that five-minute interval, there will be only one log entry.
+No matter how many client violations occur in that five-minute interval, there will be only one violation log entry.